turningpoint1988/WSCNN/README.md

 	python wscnn.py -h
 	```
 The four files (Max, Average, Linear-Regression, and Top-Bottom) correspond to the four fusion methods, where the trainval.prototxt is for training WSCNN, and the deploy.prototxt is for testing WSCNN.
-In the Top-Bottom file, all scripts in the
+In the WSCNN/Top-Bottom/caffe-scripts/ directory, all scripts are the implementation of Top-Bottom Instances method on the Caffe platform.